MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Russia/how-to-set-up-vendor-prepayments.md

 ms.author: soalex
 ---

-# How to: Set Up Vendor Prepayments
+# Set Up Vendor Prepayments

 Prepayments are advance payments on purchase orders that are paid before the final invoice is issued.
 For example, you may be required by a vendor to prepay 20 percent of the invoice amount on a manufactured item.
 Prepayments allow you track and record advance payments on purchase invoices.